semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

 ## About --cache-from

-The `--cache-from` command line option in the `docker` utility allows to build a new image using a pre-existing one as the cache source.
+The `--cache-from` command line option in the `docker` command allows to build a new image using a pre-existing one as the cache source.
 You will see that in action in the next section.